wp-plugins/smart-forms/readme.txt

 == Changelog ==
 = Smart Forms 1.5.12 =
 * Fixing form element captcha to not focus when form loads.
+* Form improvement, fixing "Send email to" in the form's email configuration.
 = Smart Forms 1.5 =
 * Improved form builder, added file uploader.
+* Fixing issue in form builder, color designer was not styiling the labels correctly when the form was loaded.
 = Smart Forms 1.2.21 =
 * Fixed form builder issue with clone button.
 = Smart Forms 1.2.20 =